-This highly regarded Harry Vardon course plays over parkland in the grounds of the former Little Aston Hall estate.
+The highly regarded Harry Vardon course at Little Aston plays over parkland in the grounds of the former Little Aston Hall estate.
 With just three par 5s and three par 3s, there’s a strong and varied cast of par 4s ranging from the testing 446-yard 2nd – where a well-bunkered, narrow final approach makes par hard to come by – to the 317-yard 4th, which is eminently more scorable if you can stay out of the trees flanking both sides.

 The approach to the 17th will test your nerve as the green is surrounded by water on three sides, with steep banks running down into it.

 Handsworth Stats: par 70, 6,325 yards W: handsworthgc.co.uk GF: £60wd per round, £80wd per day, £70we per round

 Handsworth, like close neighbour Sandwell Park, is another 1895 vintage, with the fledgling nine-hole club extending to 18 in 1899.
 The overall test is not long, but with 70 bunkers, acres of trees and the occasional water hazard to negotiate, you need to be accurate.
 Water on the right keeps you on your toes on the 1st tee, but length isn’t really an issue until the 8th and 9th, two of the toughest par 4s on the golf course.
 The 13th is then the shortest par 4, but with a narrow fairway, out of bounds right and a well-guarded green, it’s not one to be taken lightly.